-Next on the list is sweet and sour sauce.
+Next on the list is the sweet and sour sauce.
 While spring rolls are amazing, let’s be honest, they’re not complete without a delicious dipping sauce.
 And in my opinion, there’s nothing that goes better with a spring roll than sweet and sour sauce.

 Now, you might be thinking, “But chef, isn’t that a bit too sweet?”
 And from experience, I can tell you that it’s not.
-The perfect sweet and sour sauce should have a balance of both sweet and sour flavors.
+The perfect sweet-and-sour sauce should have a balance of both sweet and sour flavors.
 And when you pair it with a spring roll, the flavors come together perfectly.

 So how do you make the perfect sweet and sour sauce?